Family Command Center Printables & Tips

 (Note: This post contains affiliate links, which means if you purchase through one of my links I make a commission on your purchase – at no additional expense to you!
 Read my full disclosure here.)

 When it came to the elements of a family command center, I liked including a large calendar to centralize the family schedule.
-I use a happy planner for all my blog scheduling and appointment/calendar notes for later months, but I’ve always kept a calendar hanging in the kitchen for my husband to also be able to see more important events and dates.
+I use a Messy Momma Planner and a Busy Boss Planner for all my blog scheduling and appointment/calendar notes for later months, but I’ve always kept a calendar hanging in the kitchen for my husband to also be able to see more important events and dates.
 I liked the idea of making a large calendar central to our command center.

 As I mentioned, it was important to me that our family command center was very functional for us – so I also decided that I also wanted to include my meal planning, grocery shopping lists, and weekly task planning on the wall.
 In addition, I wanted it to be for the WHOLE family to stay organized, so closer to the ground I planned several spots for different charts that the kids may use in future seasons of life.
 (Right now one of those spots includes a potty training chart!)